 Baseball: Halladay dies in plane crash

-LOS ANGELES: Former Philadelphia Phillies pitcher Roy Halladay died on Tuesday (Nov 7) after a plane he was piloting crashed in the Gulf of Mexico, authorities confirmed.
+LOS ANGELES: Former Major League Baseball pitcher Roy Halladay died on Tuesday (Nov 7) after the plane he was piloting crashed in the Gulf of Mexico, triggering an outpouring of tributes to the popular ex-Toronto Blue Jays and Philadelphia Phillies star.

 The 40-year-old two-time Cy Young winner, who retired four years ago, was the only person on board the single-engine ICON A5 plane, the Pasco County Sheriff's Department confirmed.